Day Trips We Love: Tonto Natural Bridge

 Before you go, read about the science behind the bridge!

-Here’s the part where I give you some super helpful info to make your day more fun and less likely to include kid-meltdowns.
+Here’s the part where we give you some super helpful info to make your day more fun and less likely to include kid-meltdowns.
 In no particular order……..

 • Wear real shoes.
 This means hiking boots or, at the very least, sturdy athletic shoes.
 This applies to the whole family, too!
 This isn’t the time for cute shoes or sandals of any kind.